rpm-software-management/dnf/doc/command_ref.rst

 ``dnf [options] module enable <module_spec>...``
     Enable a module stream and make the stream RPMs available in the package set.

+    This command can also be used for switching module streams.
+    RPMs from the original stream become unavailable and RPMs from the new stream become available in the package set.
+    The operation does not alter installed packages and their configuration.
+    It is suggested to use the ``dnf distro-sync`` command to synchronize to the latest available RPMs from the new stream.

 ``dnf [options] module disable <module_spec>...``
     Disable a module.
 All related module streams will become unavailable.